Summary of Your Responsibilities

-- Never work off-campus without first talking to the Immigration & Visa Coordinator.
+- Never work off-campus without first talking to the Immigration & Advising Coordinator.

 - Remember that you have the right to be employed on-campus for up to 20 hours per week during academic semesters and full-time between semesters and over the summer vacation.

-- You must speak with the Immigration & Visa Coordinator if you are taking a course that requires an off-campus internship, or if an internship or similar work project is a required part of your degree program.
+- You must speak with the Immigration &Advising Coordinator if you are taking a course that requires an off-campus internship, or if an internship or similar work project is a required part of your degree program.
 Do this before the semester when this internship is scheduled to take place.

 SEVIS: Student and Exchange Visitor Information System